NEW Bank Reconciliation System – BRS

 Generate SYSPRO AR Payments From Deposit Entries:

 Deposit entries on the electronic statement may be used to quickly allocate payments against Customers in SYSPRO from within the BRS process.
-This process will also automatically generate the associated Cash Book entries and flag those as reconciled.
+This process allows for the allocation of a discount amount against an invoice payment.

 Full Audit Trail:

 All activity carried out using this BRS process is written to an audit and may be printed as required.

 Import: Translate the electronic bank statement and import the transactions into the BRS system.

 Reconcile: Retrieve all unreconciled Cash Book records from SYSPRO and attempt to match these records to the imported statement transactions and flag the Cash Book transactions as reconciled when successfully matched.

 Manually reconcile: Select transactions from both the unreconciled transactions window and transactions from the Cash Book transactions window and manually match them for reconciliation.